-The Executive Director of the Energy Commission has responsibility for determining what information submitted with an application for confidentiality will be deemed confidential.
-Parties who seek such a designation for data they submit must make a separate, written request that identifies the specific information and provides a discussion of why the information should be protected from release, the length of time such protection is sought, and whether the information can be released in aggregated form.
+The executive director of the CEC has responsibility for determining what information submitted with an application for confidentiality will be deemed confidential.
+Parties who seek such a designation for data they submit must make a separate, written request that identifies the specific information and provides a discussion of why the information should be protected from release, the length of time such protection is sought, and a determination whether the information can be released in aggregated form.

-Certain categories of data provided to the Energy Commission, when submitted with a request for confidentiality, will be automatically designated as confidential and do not require an application.
-The types of data that are eligible and the process for obtaining this confidential designation are specified in CCR, Title 20, Section 2505(a)(5).
-The Energy Commission has its own regulations distinct from those governing the CPUC, and CPUC determinations on confidentiality are not applicable to data submitted to the Energy Commission.
+Certain categories of data provided to the CEC, when submitted with a request for confidentiality, will be automatically designated as confidential and do not require an application.
+The types of data that are eligible and the process for obtaining this confidential designation are specified in CCR, Title 20, section 2505(a)(5).
+The CEC has its own regulations distinct from those governing the CPUC, and CPUC determinations on confidentiality are not applicable to data submitted to the Energy Commission.

-Parties should be aware that some confidential data may be disclosed after aggregation according to CCR, Title 20, Section 2507(d) or (e).
+Parties should be aware that some confidential data may be disclosed after aggregation according to CCR, Title 20, section 2507(d) or (e).
 Both historical and forecast energy sales data may be disclosed if reported at the following levels: